 - de: German

 - en: English

 - es: Spanish

 - fr: French

 - it: Italian

 - ja: Japanese

 - ko: Korean

-- pt\BR: Brazilian Portuguese
+- pt_BR: Brazilian Portuguese

-- zh\CN: Simplified Chinese
+- zh_CN: Simplified Chinese

-- zh TW: Traditional Chinese
+- zh_TW: Traditional Chinese

 - If the Oracle system identifier (SID) of the database is more than 8 characters, then you would need to update the Net service name in the tnsnames.ora file before running DVCA.
-See Oracle Database Vault Release Notes for hp Tru64 UNIX for more information. - DVCA should also be run before and after installing database options like Spatial, Java, and Intermedia.
-See Oracle Database Vault Administrator's Guide for more details.
+See Oracle Database Vault Release Notes for Solaris Operating System (SPARC 64-Bit) for more information. - DVCA should also be run before and after installing database options like Spatial, Java, and Intermedia.
+See Oracle Database Vault Administrator's Guide for more details. - Before you run this command, make sure that the database and listener are running. - After installing Database Vault for a Real Application Clusters (RAC) instance, you need to run DVCA first with the -action option command and then with the -action optionrac switch on all other RAC nodes.